wata727/packer-plugin-amazon-ami-management/README.md

 ## Developing Plugin

-If you want to build this plugin on your environment, you can use GNU Make build system.
-This Makefile depends on [Go](https://golang.org/) 1.23 or more.
-At First, you should install Go.
+To use the plugin built locally with Packer, you can use `make install`.

 ```
-$ make build
+$ make install
 ```

+This command runs `go build` to generate the plugin binary and then installs the plugin with `packer plugins install`.
+This requires that you have Go v1.23+ and Packer v1.7+ installed.